JAC-CS-Game-Programming-F25/project-game-of-the-year/README.md

 **AI Disclaimer:** This proposal was written by me.
 I used AI assistance to refactor the content for clarity, formatting, and improved wording.
 All game design decisions, architecture choices, and content are my own.

-**Note for Teacher:** Before you read this, I recognize this proposal might seem like a lot, but I am convinced I can get it done and it will all work nicely.
-I am heavily leaning towards removing the stat system entirely (essence upgrades), but I wanted to leave it here to let you confirm whether you think it's necessary or if I should simplify further.

 ---

 # Game Proposal – Echoes of the Fallen Star